 It's finally getting warmer, the sun is out and we are enjoying every ray of sunshine.
 So that this joy won’t get clouded by a nasty sunburn, sufficient sun protection should be an integral part of the daily skin care routine.
 This is the only way to optimally protect the skin from the damaging effects of the sun.
 This is where a jungle of technical term begins.
 That's why we have created a small guide for you by Susanne Kaufmann and added some special skin care tips.

-Maintenance.
 Our body needs sunlight to boost the production of vitamin D, but too much of it can bring the cardiovascular system and skin out of balance.
 Avoid the midday sun from 12 to 15 o'clock and make sure that you drink enough to prevent a loss of moisture.
 Try a chilled refreshing tea from Susanne Kaufmann or ginger lemon water.
 Your skin is also looking forward to an extra dose of moisture during and above all after sun bathing.
-After a day in the sun, your skin is looking forward to a soothing and moisturizing care.
-Pamper your face with the Moisturizing Mask by Susanne Kaufmann: Beeswax, hazelnut and wheat germ oil provide plenty of nourishment.
+After a day in the sun, your skin is looking forward to a soothing and moisturising care.
+Pamper your face with the Moisturising Mask by Susanne Kaufmann: Beeswax, hazelnut and wheat germ oil provide plenty of nourishment.
 Pansy extract soothes the skin and reduces any feelings of tension.
-Give your body an extra dose of moisture with After Sun Gel Moisturizing.
+Give your body an extra dose of moisture with After Sun Gel Moisturising.
 A 3-dimensional active ingredient concentrate and aloe vera hydrate the skin and intensively nourish it- also helping the tanning effect last longer.
 After getting a little too much sun, the contained balloon vine extract calms and relaxes.
-Add to that a dash of the delicately scented moisturizing spray harmonizing and you can relax fully and with a clear conscience.
+Add to that a dash of the delicately scented Moisturising Spray Harmonising and you can relax fully and with a clear conscience.

 Enjoy the sun outside!